 - With the new upgrade, more developers will be able to build on Ethereum as not only Solidity will be used but also easier languages such as C++

-Ethereum 2.0 is a major upgrade to the Ethereum network, intending to improve the system’s speed, scalability, and efficiency.
-This will result in increased transaction volume, a decrease in gas costs, and less congestion.
-As Ethereum gains traction, the network struggles to process all requests 96% of transactions were reported to go through a “congested” Ethereum.
+Ethereum 2.0 is a major upgrade to the Ethereum network.
+It intends to improve the network’s speed, scalability, and efficiency.
+The upgrade will result in increased transaction volume, and a decrease in gas (fees) costs.

-Before the upgrade and now still, Ethereum uses Proof-of-Work to secure its transactions and prevent double-spending.
+Before the upgrade, Ethereum used Proof-of-Work to secure its transactions and prevent double-spending.
 The PoW is based on a simple idea.

 While miners need to solve a complicated problem by spending a lot of computing power, the system quickly confirms the solution using effectively none.
 So, miners’ computing power ensures the validity of a transaction.
 Each completed proof-of-work adds a block to the chain.

 Of course, computing power is resource-heavy so miners get rewarded for each transaction.
 That’s where the concept of mining coins came from, and that’s how ETHs were generated before the 15th of September. up till now.